sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch1"></a>
 # Project Overview
-We recognize the works of artists through their unique style, such as color choices or brush strokes.
-The “je ne sais quoi” of artists like Claude Monet can now be imitated with algorithms thanks to generative adversarial networks (GANs).
-In this getting started competition, you will bring that style to your photos or recreate the style from scratch!

-Computer vision has advanced tremendously in recent years and GANs are now capable of mimicking objects in a very convincing way.
-But creating museum-worthy masterpieces is thought of to be, well, more art than science.
-So can (data) science, in the form of GANs, trick classifiers into believing you’ve created a true Monet?
-That’s the challenge you’ll take on!
+I have always loved painting and data science.
+I wanted to take on this project to connect both passions of mine.
+Painters, such as Claude Monet have unique brush strokes and color choices.
+This project revolves around whether I can use generative adversarial networks (GANs) to bring Monet's style to the existing photos and recreating that style from stratch.

+If those photos are created successfully, the classifier will approve and I call call myself a junior Monet.

+I trust the computer vision's recent advancements can handle this, and let us see how well I can Monet-ize it? :)

 Let's take a look at the steps:

 <a id="ch2"></a>
 # Data Science Steps